9ci/docker/nine/mysql9ci/README.md

 ## Filesystem considerations

-Mysql on Linux can be extremely slow in some circumstances.
+Mysql on Linux can be incredibly slow in some circumstances.
 Those circumstances happen a lot when you create the database.
 This includes mysql on docker.

 There is a workaround which increases speed acceptably but it's not safe for production